Disclosure: This post may contain affiliate links from Amazon and other networks which means I earn from qualifying purchases.

 Stella Grant likes to be in control—even though her totally out of control lungs have sent her in and out of the hospital most of her life.
 At this point, what Stella needs to control most is keeping herself away from anyone or anything that might pass along an infection and jeopardize the possibility of a lung transplant.
 Six feet apart.
 No exceptions.

-In this richly developed fantasy, Lei is a member of the Paper caste, the lowest and most persecuted class of people in Ikhara.
-She lives in a remote village with her father, where the decade-old trauma of watching her mother snatched by royal guards for an unknown fate still haunts her.
-Now, the guards are back and this time it’s Lei they’re after — the girl with the golden eyes whose rumored beauty has piqued the king’s interest.
+In this lush fantasy, Lei is a member of the Paper caste, the lowest and most oppressed class in Ikhara.
+She lives in a remote village with her father, where the decade-old trauma of watching her mother snatched by royal guards still haunts her.
+Read More

 What are your thoughts on romance and tough subject in Young Adult Romance Novels and Young Adult books in general?